bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure CosmosDB Container.md

 ---
-tags: azure, cloud, az-204, azure-cosmos-db
+tags:
+  - azure
+  - cloud
+  - az-204
+  - azure-cosmos-db
+  - containers
 ---

-# Azure CosmosDB Container

-An Azure Cosmos DB container is the fundamental unit of **scalability**.
+An Azure Cosmos DB container is the fundamental unit of #scalability.

 You can virtually have an unlimited provisioned throughput (RU/s) and storage on a container.

 Azure Cosmos DB transparently partitions your container using the logical [[partition key]] that you specify in order to elastically scale your provisioned throughput and storage.
 Containers are **horizontally partitioned**, and data is replicated across multiple regions.

-The [[azure-cosmos-db-item]] that you add to the container are automatically grouped into logical partitions, which are distributed across physical partitions, based on the partition key. **The throughput on a container is evenly distributed across the physical partitions**.
+The [[Azure CosmosDB Item]] that you add to the container are automatically grouped into logical partitions, which are distributed across physical partitions, based on the partition key. **The throughput on a container is evenly distributed across the physical partitions**.

 When you create a container, you configure throughput in one of the following modes: